Sukusharma/Sukusharma/README.md

 - 👋 Hi, I’m @Sukusharma
-- 👀 I’m interested in web development
+- 👀 I’m a front end developer
 - 🌱 I’m new here and currently learning languages
 - 📫 How to reach me @sukanyash1102@gmailm.com
 - 😄 Pronouns:i use she/her